-Mint Mobile offers coverage over T-Mobile’s network.
-While T-Mobile’s network isn’t the largest in the nation, it still offers solid coverage in most decently populated areas.
+Mint Mobile runs over T-Mobile’s network.
+T-Mobile generally offers solid coverage, but its network comes in behind Verizon and AT&T’s networks in terms of square miles covered.
 You can check coverage at your location with Mint Mobile’s coverage map.

 Coverage map comparison

-The map below is a screenshot I took of Mint Mobile’s coverage map in September 2020.
-In the green areas, Mint is expect to offer coverage.
+The map below is a snapshot Mint Mobile’s coverage map as of October 2021.
+Mint is expected to offer coverage in the green areas.
 No coverage is available in areas marked in white:

 Mint Mobile’s map is extremely similar to T-Mobile’s map.
-The screenshot below was taken from T-Mobile’s website in September 2020.
-Areas marked in black are not expected to have any coverage.
+The snapshot below came from T-Mobile’s website.
+Areas marked in white are not expected to have any coverage.

 The maps show nearly identical coverage in densely populated areas.
-In sparsely populated areas, it looks like T-Mobile sometimes offers coverage in areas where Mint does not offer coverage (e.g., central Nebraska).
-I expect the discrepancy exists because Mint does not have access to service from all of T-Mobile’s roaming partners.
+In sparsely populated areas, T-Mobile sometimes offers coverage in areas where Mint does not (e.g., central Nebraska).
+I expect the discrepancy exists because Mint does not have access to service from some of T-Mobile’s roaming partners.

 If you zoom in on Mint’s coverage map and select a specific point, you can see granular information about the technologies and frequencies available in a specific location.
 The screenshot below shows a spot predicted to have 2G, 4G, and 5G coverage.
 The icons indicate the expected signal strength of each technology.